-The Queen Anne’s lace plant, also known as wild carrot, is a native wildflower herb found in many parts of the United States, yet it was originally from Europe.
+The Queen Anne’s lace plant, also known as wild carrot, is a wildflower herb found in many parts of the United States, yet it was originally from Europe.
 While in most places the plant is now considered an invasive weed, it can actually be an attractive addition to the home in a wildflower garden.
 Note: Before considering adding this plant to the garden, check with your local extension office for its invasiveness status in your area.

 About the Queen Anne’s Lace Plant